harness/developer-hub/docs/software-engineering-insights/sei-ingestion-satellite/run-the-satellite-container.md

 <details>
 <summary>Option: Encrypt satellite.yml</summary>

-Do avoid storing data at rest in the clear, you can encrypt `satellite.yml`.
+To avoid storing data at rest in the clear, you can encrypt `satellite.yml`.
 The Satellite can read AES-256 encrypted config files.
 You must provide an environment variable with the encryption password.

 1. Use the following command to encrypt the configuration file.
 Edit the input path (`/absolute/path/to/input/satellite.yml`) and output path (`/path/to/output/satellite.yml.enc`) according to your environment.